 These are the problems that Dr Ridgway encountered when extrapolating from the biped to the quadruped and were some of the problems Dr Ridgway discussed during a lecture at Reaseheath College in the UK.

-He believed that dominance of a front limb, might require a shift in definition as we moved from the bipedal human to the quadrupedal equine.
+Dr Ridgway believed that dominance of a front limb, might require a shift in definition as we moved from the bipedal human to the quadrupedal equine.
 But, by placing the human in a quadrupedal position, he demonstrated that we could still use the human as an example of a change in what we are calling“limb dominance.”

-How did Dr Ridgway come to be so vocal about Laterality and its relationship to problems of performance, soundness and conformation?
 His interest, initially, became piqued when Martina Steinmetz, a German Veterinary acupuncturist presented some acupuncture aspects of laterality at an International Veterinary Acupuncture Congress.
 Later, he got together with her and had discussions about the asymmetry of the feet in the “high/low” syndrome, a favorite topic of his.

-Confusion and disagreement about the role of laterality led him and his wife Christine to research more of what is known about equine laterality and “straightness training.”
+Confusion and disagreement about the role of laterality led him and his wife Christine to research more of what is known about equine laterality functional horse movement and “straightness training.”
 They extensively studied and discussed various material, read and dissected the Schöneich book, “Correct Movement in Horses” many times over.
 This led to them traveling to Germany to meet and spend time with both Klaus and Gabriele Schöneich.